cloud-whisperer/cloud-whisperer/README.md

 # 🍕 Tolven

-My mission is to strengthen security across platforms with **clarity, autonomy, and purpose**.
+My mission is to strengthen security across platforms with **clarity, autonomy, and strategic purpose**.
 ---
 ## 🧭 Navigation
 🔹[About](#about)